pinohu/DYNASTY/ohu-legacy-codex/templates/TEMPLATE_CREATION_GUIDE.md

-# Template Creation Guide
+﻿# Template Creation Guide

 ## Overview

-This guide provides systematic instructions for creating the remaining 1,000+ templates for the The Legacy Codex.
+This guide provides systematic instructions for creating the remaining 1,000+ templates for the Legacy Codex.
 Use this guide to ensure consistency, completeness, and quality across all templates.

 ## Template Creation Process